Table of Contents

 LVM

-To create new LVM volume you must first initialize physical volumes for your LVM configuration.
-You may do that by using command 'pvcreate'.
+To create a new LVM volume, you must first create physical volumes for your LVM configuration.
+You can do this with the 'pvcreate' command:

 pvcreate /dev/md1

-Next step is creation of LVM volume groups using command 'vgcreate':
+The next step is to create LVM volume groups using the 'vgcreate' command:

-lvcreate -L 5G -n root lvm_data lvcreate -L 15G -n home lvm_data
+lvcreate -L 10G -n root lvm_storage lvcreate -L 20G -n home lvm_storage

 vgchange -a y